< back to Blog home

 • Use a lime cordial like Rose’s Sweetened Lime Juice instead of the fresh lime juice for sweeter drink

-• The gin can be switched out for vodka, creating the popular vodka gimlet
+• Gin can be switched out for vodka, creating a popular variation (the vodka gimlet)

 daiquiri in a cocktail glass